 The difference from F1 teams who spend tens of millions on research each year in the pursuit of the most aerodynamic design, is that it merely results in reduced track times of a fraction of a second faster.

 Whereas R&D into earth-dynamic design with maximal bucket fills has taught us huge results can be achieved in the areas of reductions in operational time, fuel savings and reduced wear.
-See the case studies for the latest figures.

 Performance Design Objectives